Jonadelta0986/app-framework/README.md

 </head>
 ```

-The library is extremely small (4.43KB).
+The library is extremely small ~2.0 KB (minified).
 It should load almost instantly.

 2. Initialize the framework as follows